 A lot of the conversation about Microsoft Teams is being had by Skype for Business integrators and IT pros, and that is because the product has its marching orders.
 While there is no official sunset date, the platform and subsequently the Skype for Business client is going away.

-When users start switching from the Skype for Business client to Microsoft Teams for their conversations, are you going to be ready for everything else they’ll be using?
+As Skype for Business is replaced by Microsoft Teams and users have their conversations on the new platform, are you going to be ready for everything else they’ll be using?